EagleOne42/unifi-video-ir-control/README.md

 # unifi_video_ir_control

+NOTE: While this should work, you might need some tweaks for now.
+Still need to update the info and confirm working with these directions from a clean install

 Directions and scripts to schedule turning the IR on and off based on estimated sunset and sunrise times for Unifi Video cameras.

 The "Auto" setting for my camera doesn't trigger at night due to a street light that is too bright, but doesn't light the whole area.
 The IR is still wanted at night.